Cross-Cutting Work Themes

 Studies within the BTRU

-INTERVAL: a study to find the optimum interval for which it is sage for different donors to give blood
+INTERVAL: a study to find the optimum interval for which it is safe for different donors to give blood

 COMPARE: a study to determine the best method for measuring iron levels in blood donors